"""

 from jax.scipy.linalg import block_diag

-from tinygp.helpers import JAXArray, dataclass
+from tinygp.helpers import JAXArray

 def handle_matvec_shapes(

-func: Callable[[Any, JAXArray], JAXArray]
+func: Callable[..., JAXArray],

-) -> Callable[[Any, JAXArray], JAXArray]:
+) -> Callable[..., JAXArray]:

 @wraps(func)

-def wrapped(self: Any, x: JAXArray) -> JAXArray:
+def wrapped(self: Any, x: JAXArray, **kwargs: Any) -> JAXArray:

 output_shape = x.shape

-result = func(self, jnp.reshape(x, (output_shape[0], -1)))
+result = func(self, jnp.reshape(x, (output_shape[0], -1)), **kwargs)

 return jnp.reshape(result, output_shape)